-- 3.4.1 Cartridge/Cylinder-Operated Fire Extinguisher.
-A fire extinguisher in which the expellant gas is in a separate container from the agent storage container. - 3.4.2\ Nonrechargeable (Nonrefillable) Fire Extinguisher.
-A fire extinguisher that is intended to be used one time and not capable of or intended to be recharged and returned to service. - 3.4.3 Portable Fire Extinguisher.
-A portable device, carried or on wheels and operated by hand, containing an extinguishing agent that can be expelled under pressure for the purpose of suppressing or extinguishing fire. - 3.4.4\ Rechargeable (Refillable) Fire Extinguisher.
-A fire extinguisher capable of undergoing complete maintenance, including internal inspection of the pressure vessel, replacement of all substandard parts and seals, and hydrostatic testing. - 3.4.5 Self-Expelling Fire Extinguisher.
-A fire extinguisher in which the agent has sufficient vapor pressure at normal operating temperatures to expel itself. - 3.4.6 Stored-Pressure Fire Extinguisher.
-A fire extinguisher in which both the extinguishing agent and expellant gas are kept in a single container, and that includes a pressure indicator or gauge. - 3.4.7 Water Mist Fire Extinguisher.
-A fire extinguisher containing distilled or de-ionized water and employing a nozzle that discharges the agent in a fine spray. - 3.4.8 Water-Type Fire Extinguisher.
+3.4.1 Cartridge/Cylinder-Operated Fire Extinguisher.
+A fire extinguisher in which the expellant gas is in a separate container from the agent storage container.

+3.4.2\ Nonrechargeable (Nonrefillable) Fire Extinguisher.
+A fire extinguisher that is intended to be used one time and not capable of or intended to be recharged and returned to service.

+3.4.3 Portable Fire Extinguisher.
+A portable device, carried or on wheels and operated by hand, containing an extinguishing agent that can be expelled under pressure for the purpose of suppressing or extinguishing fire.

+3.4.4 Pump Tank Fire Extinguisher.
+A fire extinguisher where the operator provides expelling energy by means of a pump and the vessel containing the agent is not pressurized.

+3.4.5\ Rechargeable (Refillable) Fire Extinguisher.
+A fire extinguisher capable of undergoing complete maintenance, including internal inspection of the pressure vessel, replacement of all substandard parts and seals, and hydrostatic testing.

+3.4.6\ Self-Expelling Fire Extinguisher.
+A fire extinguisher in which the agent has sufficient vapor pressure at normal operating temperatures to expel itself.

+3.4.7 Stored-Pressure Fire Extinguisher.
+A fire extinguisher in which both the extinguishing agent and expellant gas are kept in a single container, and that includes a pressure indicator or gauge.

+3.4.8 Water Mist Fire Extinguisher.
+A fire extinguisher containing distilled or de-ionized water and employing a nozzle that discharges the agent in a fine spray.

+3.4.9 Water-Type Fire Extinguisher.
 A fire extinguisher containing water-based agents, such as water, film-forming foam agents (AFFF, FFFP), antifreeze, loaded stream, and wet chemical.

-3.4.9 Wheeled Fire Extinguisher.
+3.4.10 Wheeled Fire Extinguisher.
 A portable fire extinguisher equipped with a carriage and wheels intended to be transported to the fire by one person.
-(See A.5.3.2.7.)
+(See A. 5.
+3. 2.
+7.)